Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CeKdl2MMLc0.md

 ### Transcript

-> anyway a telestation to deposit only the specific freight liquid cart so we'd have to build more stations than necessary i mean if you only have one resource in that cart then you kind of can do that already, but no you can't, you can't specifically set any settings on a per cart basis
+> anyway a telestation to deposit only the specific freight liquid cart so we'd have to build more stations than necessary I mean if you only have one resource in that cart then you kind of can do that already, but no you can't, you can't specifically set any settings on a per cart basis